BrownDogGadgets/CrazyCircuits/Development/README.md

 ### Contribute

-The Rewire_Circuits.pretty library contains .kicad_mod footprint modules that work automatically with the 8mm grid.
+The Crazy_Circuits.pretty library contains .kicad_mod footprint modules that work automatically with the 8mm grid.
 To create new library modules, you'll want to open the library in the Footprint Editor and use these rules of thumb:

 - Lego plugs have a diameter of 189 mils.
 Drill holes of at least 193 mils will account for the OSH Park tolerance +/- 2.5 mils, and result in a snug fit.
 - Minimum annular ring of 7mils means a minimum total via diameter of 7 + 193 + 7 = 207 mils.
 When possible, a 6mm annular ring is preferred.